aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 described to have "altitudinal migration", "latitudinal migration" or "movement during non-breeding season", or 3) *sedentary* when when a species was described as "resident" or "sedentary".
-Breeding season length was defined as the number of months the species breeds.
+Breeding season length was defined as the number of months the species breeds each year.

 ### *Breeding Sympatry Model*